glondu/belenios/doc/tool.md

 Credential authority's guide
 ----------------------------

-### Pseudonymous credential generation
+### Credential generation

-To generate the credentials, run:
+If you have a list of identities in a file `F` with `N` lines, one identity per line, run:

-    belenios-tool credgen --uuid XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --count N
+    belenios-tool credgen --uuid XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --file F

-where `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is the UUID of the election given by the administrator, and `N` the number of credentials to generate.
+where `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX` is the UUID of the election given by the administrator.
 It will generate three files with `N` lines:

- * `T.privcreds`: each line of this file contains a unique numeric identifier and a private credential.
-Assign each identifier to a voter and send him/her the associated credential.
-Destroy the whole file when you are done;
+ * `T.privcreds`: each line of this file contains an identity and a private credential.
+Send each voter the associated credential.
+Keep this file secret, and secure if you want to be able to re-send a credential later (e.g. if a voter lost or did not receive it).
  * `T.pubcreds`: each line of this file contains a public credential.
-   Send the whole file to the election administrator; it will be the initial `public_creds.txt` for the election;
+   Send the whole file to the election administrator; it will be the `public_creds.txt` for the election (and you should check that);
  * `T.hashcreds`: each line of this file contains, for each id in `T.privcreds`, the hash of the corresponding public key.
-This file is needed if you want to be able to change a credential after the election is set up (e.g. if some voter lost his/her private credential).
-If you do not want this feature, destroy this file and the association between identifiers and voters.
+At the moment, this file has no practical purpose (but this might change in the future).
+Destroy it.

 You can optionally add a `--dir` option to specify the directory where these files will be written.

-### Credential generation with identity matching

-If you have a list of identities in a file `F` with `N` lines, one identity per line, you can also run:

-    belenios-tool credgen --uuid XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --file F

-It will create the same files as above using identities from `F` instead of generating numeric identifiers.

 Trustee's guide